webclinic017/edgedb/docs/reference/clients/js/reference.rst

         incUpper: boolean = false \
     )

-  A JavaScript representation of an Gel ``std::range`` value.
+  A JavaScript representation of a Gel ``std::range`` value.
 This is a generic TypeScript class with the following type signature.

   .. code-block:: typescript